smerth/macos-setup/README.md

 > -  Install [Homebrew](https://brew.sh/)
 >   -  Run the terminal commands to finish the install
 > -  Install Warp terminal `brew install warp`
-> -  Open this README in Warp
-> Start clicking on code blocks to execute them
+> -  Open this README in Warp and start clicking on code blocks to execute them